When is Calabar Carnival 2021?

 Seagull Band (Red)

 Seagull Band is recognised by its distinctive red colour.
 It has been described as being the most stylish and co-ordinated band.
-The band is also known for its patriotism and everything about the Band relates to Nigeria.
+The band is also known for its patriotism and everything about the Band relates to Nigerian carnival costumes, Calabar costumes and Calabar dances.
 They are fiercely proud to show off their roots.

 Passion 4 Band (Green)